EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Implementation Details

 Instead of following the original Diff-EDF pipeline, which utilizes pick-and-place models, we used two pick models.
 This decision mainly stems from the task setup, where the peg is upright, and the peg is grasped by the gripper in an aligned, upright pose.
 The core difference of the pick and place model is that the place model needs to get the grasp point cloud after each grasp to handle the right equivariance of the model.
 However, from task setup, we bypass this right equivariance issue, removing the necessity of the place model.

 We also used the post-processing heuristics to filter the output pose of the Diff-EDF.
-The Diff-EDF outputs $20$ candidate target poses for picking and $10$ candidates for the place, which are ranked by the energy level.
+The Diff-EDF outputs $20$ candidate target poses for picking and $20$ candidates for the place, which are ranked by the energy level.
 Although in theory, the lower energy poses should result in a better pose, we found out that this does not hold in practice.
 Instead, we figured out that the Diff-EDF have low variations on the position of the ``tip''.
-To elaborate, suppose a picking policy returns the desired poses $g_{pick}^i = (p_{pick}^i, R_{pick}^i)$, which are the end-effector poses, not the tip, or Tool-Center-Point (TCP) poses.
-Then, the position of the tip estimated by Diff-EDF can be calculated via

-where $p_{et,pick} \in \mathbb{R}^3$ denotes the coordinate of the gripper's tip with respect to the end-effector body frame.
-Using this property and the task setup that the peg is always upright, which gives $R_{peg}$, we recalculate the Diff-EDF of the picking as

-where $\bar{p}_{tip,pick}$ is the mean of $p_{tip,pick}^i$ for $i=1,\cdots,N$.
-On the other hand, for placement, we did not make any assumptions about the orientation of the hole-platform structure.
-The heuristic we used for the place is as follows:
+The mean value of the tip position candidates are first calculated and is used to recalculate the pose of the end-effector from the known orientation (upright peg assumption).
+On the other hand, for the placing, the desired orientation is calculated by taking a mean value of the orientation.
+The position of the end-effector is similarly calculated from the position of the tip.